red-perfume/red-perfume.github.io/markdown/task-runner-api.md

       ],
       scripts: {
         // Design of this JSON file will change before v1.0.0.
-        // The point is to allow your JavaScript to reference a map of the original class name (key) and the atomized classes produced from it (value)
+        // The point is to allow your JavaScript to reference a map of the original class
+        // name (key) and the atomized classes produced from it (value)
         out: './dist/atomic-styles.json'
       }
     },
     {
       uglify: true,
       styles: {
-        // Instead of, or in addition to, using input files, you can also provide a string directly
+        // You can provide a string directly instead of (or in addition to) using input files
         data: '.example { padding: 10px; margin: 10px; }',
-        // There are many lifecycle hooks that can be used as callbacks at specific points in execution
+        // There are many lifecycle hooks that can be used as callbacks at specific points
-        // Useful for 3rd party plugins.
+        // in execution.
+Useful for 3rd party plugins.
 Fully documented below.
         hooks: {
           afterOutput: function (options, { task, inputCss, atomizedCss, classMap, styleErrors }) {
             console.log({ options, task, inputCss, atomizedCss, classMap, styleErrors });